omerhassan/learning-how-to-learn/README.md

 <br/>
 <br/>

+I take this course just out of ceruosity, I found there is a synergistic relationship between Neurosience and Artficial Intilligance (AI).

+AI researchers find that neuroscince as a useful guide in thier research for solutions to AI, also they used it as a validation method for what ideas tat they are working on.

+As Matt Botvinick (Director of Neuroscience Research, DeepMind) once said:
+> It would have been silly for people trying to solve flight, to completley ignore birds.
+And that's I think what we would be doing inAI research if we didn't attend to neuroscience.

 ## Preface

 Going out for ceruosity, I find researchers when they try to solve a problem, the first things